marleenlukei/DecisionTreeAndRandomForest.jl/docs/src/dataset_examples.md

 nothing # hide
 ```

-Next, we create the classification tree and fit it to the training data:
+Next, we create the Regression Tree and fit it to the training data:

 ```@example 3
 tree = ClassificationTree(train_data, train_labels, split_variance)